Jian Yang (politician): Foreign agent allegations

 On 13 September 2017 accusations were raised in the media that Yang taught English to Chinese spies in the 1980s and 1990s.
 Yang admitted he had a background as a civilian, or non-ranking, officer in the Chinese military.
 In response to the accusations, the National Party released a copy of Yang's CV from 2012, which mentioned his time at the Air Force Engineering College and Luoyang People's Liberation Army University of Foreign Languages.
 The Financial Times says the Foreign Languages Institute is part of China's military intelligence apparatus run by the People's Liberation Army, training linguists to intercept foreign communications; Yang is also a graduate of this same institution.
 It was also reported that Yang attracted the attention of the New Zealand Security Intelligence Service three years prior to these revelations.
 Yang was a lecturer at the Foreign Language Institute and his immigration file shows he taught the English language and American studies.
 Yang claimed he taught his students to simply monitor communications, rather than carry out "the physical act of spying".
 He conceded he could be seen as having taught spies.
 The New Zealand Herald later reported that Yang did not disclose his links to the schools in his citizenship applications and instead substituted "partner" universities.

 Yang also confirmed that he had been a member of the Chinese Communist Party but claimed to be inactive since moving to New Zealand in 1994.

+Just months after first taking a seat in Parliament following the 2011 election, Yang lobbied ministers in a bid to overturn a national security block on a China-born job applicant taking up a sensitive position in the defence force.
+The position sought by the applicant was redacted, but the letter specifies it required applicants to pass SIS vetting to enable access to information classed as "Secret".
+Yang denied he had been lobbying to overturn a security clearance decision, and claimed he had simply been forwarding correspondence from a constituent.

 In late June 2020, Yang came under further criticism from media and New Zealand First leader Winston Peters for refusing to give English-language interviews since the spy allegations surfaced and only granting interviews to Chinese-language media.
 He then announced his retirement from Parliament, reportedly as a result of a deal between Prime Minister Jacinda Ardern and Opposition Leader Todd Muller after intelligence agencies raised concerns about his and Labour MP Raymond Huo's relationships with the Chinese Government.